verbb/navigation/docs/integrations/feed-me.md

 # Feed Me

-Navigation integrates with [Feed Me](https://github.com/craftcms/feed-me) for importing nodes into a menu.
+Use [Feed Me](https://github.com/craftcms/feed-me) when a feed supplies links you want to import into a saved Navigation menu.
+Install and enable both plugins, then create the target menu before configuring the feed.

 ## Setup